sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 White-label payment gateways usually offer an option to use hosted pages in some stages of the payment flow.
 We offer this approach by default with the Stripe integration in Flex, where we use [hosted pages for provider onboarding][stripe-connect-onboarding] and a white-label experience for customer checkout.

 Using hosted pages for some parts of the payment flow and white-label experience for other parts provides a good balance between the work required from you and the ability to customize the user experience.
-For example, we’ve chosen to use Stripe-hosted pages for Flex’s provider onboarding because in this step, compliance with the _Know Your Customer_ (KYC) guidelines is critical and may include uploading identity documents or utility bills.
+For example, we've chosen to use Stripe-hosted pages for Flex's provider onboarding because in this step, compliance with the _Know Your Customer_ (KYC) guidelines is critical and may include uploading identity documents or utility bills.
 Implementing all that in a white-label fashion would require an undesirable  amount of work.

 ## Do you need to be PCI DSS compliant to integrate with a 3rd-party payment gateway?